 The Periodic Type TM core is a 10-bit count-up counter which is driven by a user selectable internal or external clock source.
 There are also two internal comparators with the names, Comparator A and Comparator P. These comparators will compare the value in the counter with CCRP and CCRA registers.
-The CCRP comparator is 10-bit wide.
+The CCRA and CCRP comparators are 10-bit wide whose value is respectively compared with all counter bits.

-The only way of changing the value of the 10-bit counter using the application program, is to clear the counter by changing the PTON bit from low to high.
-The counter will also be cleared automatically by a counter overflow or a compare match with one of its associated comparators or the active trigger edge in Capture input mode by PTTCLR[1:0].
-When these conditions occur, a PTM interrupt signal will also usually be generated.
+The only way of changing the value of the 10-bit counter using the application program, is to clear the counter by changing the PTnON bit from low to high.
+The counter will also be cleared automatically by a counter overflow or a compare match with one of its associated comparators.
+When these conditions occur, a PTMn interrupt signal will also usually be generated.
 The Periodic Type TM can operate in a number of different operational modes and can be driven by different clock sources including two input pins and also control more than one output pins.
 All operating setup conditions are selected using relevant internal registers.